Reds vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Pittsburgh Pirates and Cincinnati Reds will meet on Thursday at PNC Park, at 6:35 PM ET, with Andrew McCutchen and Spencer Steer among those expected to produce at the plate.
+Graham Ashcraft gets the nod for the Cincinnati Reds on Friday at PNC Park against Jack Suwinski and the Pittsburgh Pirates.
+First pitch is at 6:35 PM ET for the second game of a four-game series.

-The Pirates are listed as -160 moneyline favorites for this matchup against the Reds (+135).
-The over/under is 9 runs for this game (with -115 odds on the over and -105 odds on the under).
+The Pirates are -145 moneyline favorites in this matchup with the Reds (+120).
+The over/under is 8.5 runs for this game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.